Ephesians 5:25-27

 In Greco-Roman society it was recognized that wives had obligations to their husbands, but not vice versa.
 In this, as in other respects, Christianity introduced a revolutionary approach to marriage that equalized the rights of wives and husbands and established the institution on a much firmer foundation than ever before.
 One word summed up the role of the wife—"submit".
 One word does the same for the husband—"love".
 This is the highest and distinctively Christian word for loving.
 As over against eros ("sexual passion") and philia ("family affection") Paul chooses the verb agapao to insist that the love of a Christian man for his wife must be a response to and an expression of the love of God in Christ extended to the church (cf. vv.
 1, 2).
 Colossians 3:19 (see note) spells out the practical implications of such love: "do not be harsh with them."
 (Gaebelein, F, Editor: Expositor's Bible Commentary 6-Volume New Testament.
 Zondervan Publishing) (Bolding added)

 Just as Christ loved the Church - Paul begins to "define" the character of the love called for from the husband.
 It is to be like Christ's love.
-It follows that it could only be a supernatural love, a love that emanates as fruit from one who is filled with the Spirit.
-To try to love like Christ in our natural strength, the garment of the "old man", is to assure failure in loving one's wife as willed by God.
+It follows that it could only be a supernatural love, a love that emanates as fruit from one who is filled with the Spirit (calling for obedience to the command in Eph 5:18, cp Gal 5:22, Ro 5:5).
+You can mark it down husbands (and I am one with you) -- To try to love like Christ in our natural strength, the garment of the "old man", is to assure failure in loving one's wife as willed by God.

-Christ (5547) (Christos from chrio = to anoint, rub with oil, consecrate to an office) is the Anointed One, the Messiah, Christos being the Greek equivalent of the transliterated Hebrew word Messiah.
+Christ (5547) (Christos from chrio = to anoint, rub with oil, consecrate to an office) is the Messiah, the Anointed One, Christos being the Greek equivalent of the transliterated Hebrew word Messiah.

 Loved (25) (agapao see above) in this context shows us its sacrificial, unselfish nature.
 For the husband to exhibit this supernatural love like Jesus, he has to have a supernatural source, the continual filling of the Holy Spirit.
 There is no other way we can love like Jesus loved, except to allow His love to flow through us as one of the aspects of the fruit of His Spirit.